How much water and when to water vegetables depends on a number of variables.

 Here is a list of vegetables that once established only need to be watered after they have flowered as watering before flowering will only encourage leaf growth and not flowers.

 Beans (Runner beans need a lot more water than French beans)

 Squashes, Pumpkins and marrows (many will survive without much extra watering unless you are trying to grow huge fruits)

 The above advice only applies to those vegetables grown directly in the soil there are different requirements if you are growing your vegetables in containers.

 Vegetables - Watering vegetables in containers.

 Because of the limited amount of space and hence soil in a container the soil will dry out much faster than the ground.
-It is therefore necessary to water vegetables in containers significantly more often than otherwise needed. e.g. a tomato plant grown in a pot may need watering twice a day during hot weather.
-You maybe surprise to here that you may still need to water your containers even if it has rained, especially if there are plenty of leaves as the rain will bounce of the leaves and hence may miss the soil all together.
+It is, therefore, necessary to water vegetables in containers significantly more often than otherwise needed. e.g. a tomato plant grown in a pot may need watering twice a day during hot weather.
+You may be surprised to hear that you may still need to water your containers even if it has rained, especially if there are plenty of leaves as the rain will bounce off the leaves and hence may miss the soil altogether.

 Vegetables - When to water.